masher92/Peat_depth_model/README.md

 3. Check for sample points which have no other sample points close to them, and then resample these points by randomly selecting a new sample point from the study area which is within the same slope/elevation category.

 1. Convert slope and elevation rasters into dataframes containing slope and elevation of each location (lat, long coordinates)

+<a name="ref"></a>
+## References
+Young, D.M., Parry, L.E., Lee, D. and Ray, S., 2018.
+Spatial models with covariates improve estimates of peat depth in blanket peatlands.
+Plos one, 13(9), p.e0202691.